Swingers (1996 film): Development

 Favreau wrote the screenplay for Swingers in about two weeks.
 His father had given him a screenwriting program on a computer and he wanted to see if he could make a screenplay "just as an exercise".
 He had moved from Chicago and had also broken up with his girlfriend there, but the stories and events he wrote in were fictional.
 He had characters that he loosely based on friends, and used fellow actors for the key parts.
 He had become friends with Vaughn from the 1993 film Rudy, a movie they had acted in together.
 He had known Livingston from Chicago and their work at ImprovOlympic, and that they moved to Los Angeles around the same time.

 During the time Favreau was trying to raise production money, some of the producers wanted to change the character of Trent to a woman, to not go to Vegas, and to make it darker and more violent.
-Others wanted to cast more notable actors like Johnny Depp or Chris O'Donnell, but Favreau declined those ideas despite trying hard to embrace them.
+Others wanted to cast more notable actors like Johnny Depp or Chris O'Donnell, but Favreau declined those ideas.
 Favreau and his friends gave reader's theater performances of the script to drum up interest in and capital for the movie.
 Nicole LaLoggia, who knew of Favreau when the latter read for the film Getting In, agreed to work on the film.
 Her roommate, Doug Liman, secured production money from his father's business associate on the condition that Liman direct the film.

 The title of the film was partly inspired by the Swingers Diner on Beverly Boulevard, a coffee shop that Liman and Favreau frequented.
 The "you're so money" catchphrase that the film popularized originated from a television commercial with Spike Lee and Michael Jordan in which Lee called Jordan "money".
 The phone call answering machine scene originated from a comedy bit by Jeff Garlin.